The Aphelion Vintage Distortion is a clone of the MXR Distortion+, one of the first op-amp-based drive pedals going all the way back to 1973.

 DOD released their version in a few years later in 1976, which they called the Overdrive Preamp 250 (commonly abbreviated to just the “250”).
 Both versions are classics in their own right, with the Distortion+ being favored by Randy Rhoads, Jerry Garcia, and Thom Yorke, while the 250 is inseparably associated with Yngwie Malmsteen.

 Like the Big Muff, both the Distortion+ and 250 had a lot of circuit tweaks throughout the manufacturing run.
 Because of this, there’s no definitive version of either of them, although some variants were more notable than others.
+This project includes a versions spreadsheet that provides part values for each of the variants.

 The Aphelion adds two extra modifications to the classic two-knob circuit: a treble-cut switch that changes out a capacitor at the input, and a diode selector that lets you go between germanium (Distortion+), silicon (250), or LEDs.